Ian Walker – Solicitor/ Mediator/ Arbitrator/ Managing Director

-Lauren Preedy – Head of our Divorce Team
+Lauren Preedy – Senior Solicitor – Head of Divorce and Relationships Team

 Avoiding unnecessary conflict